wontairr/GarrysMod-AntiScreamer/README.md

-# A Garry's Mod addon that aims to eliminate screamers made by malicious mod creators
+# A Garry's Mod addon that aims to protect the user from "screamers" made by malicious mod creators

 - Places your game in a "safe mode" where nothing can display images or play sounds while active.
 - Gives the user a GUI that displays what addons are calling specific rendering/sound functions.